Lulne/Bilibili-Twitch-Widget/README.md

 }

 # Step 2
 Create a twitch bot through their portal and generate a token for your bot.
-Next create an deepl account and generate an API key, assign these keys in your json file
+Next, create an deepl account and generate an API key, assign these keys in your json file

 # Step 3
 In super().__init__ under the bot class, set the initial_channels to an array of channels you want to listen to (your own channel NAME not link)